 Desert Peak (7,005 ft) is located in the Newfoundland Mountains in the Great Salt Lake, and is the highest point in the range.
 Getting to the unofficial trailhead takes quite a bit of effort, and it is very tricky timing it at just the right time of year.
 Because it's located in the middle of the Salt Flats, any recent precipitation will leave the dirt roads completely muddy and rutted out.
 There is zero cell service, so you don't want to risk getting stuck.

 Castle Rock (6,649 ft) is the highest summit on Stansbury Island, just West of Salt Lake City.
 It's the second largest island in the Great Salt Lake, and was named after Howard Stansbury who led the expedition in the area.
 Stansbury Island is a fun geological feature as well - it is dotted with shale, limestone, and dolomite rock.
 A large part of the island is private property, and used by cattle ranchers.
-It's very important to stay out of the private area -it is routinely watched by land owners and crossing into that area serves a large fine.
-Hiking this route to Castle Rock will keep you out of the private land, so you can still make the summit to this desert-like peak.

 The Sun Tunnels in Utah is a sculpture for the stars and sun, created by Nancy Holt in 1976.
-It consists of four large concrete tubes (each 18 ft in diameter and 68 ft long), layed out in an "X" configuration.
-When piered through on the Winter solstice, the sun appears through two of the tunnels; and on the Summer solstice, the sun appears through the two other tunnels.
+It consists of four large concrete tubes (each 18 ft in diameter and 68 ft long), laid out in an "X" configuration.
+When peered through on the Winter solstice, the sun appears through two of the tunnels; and on the Summer solstice, the sun appears through the two other tunnels.
 In addition to viewing the sun, the holes drilled in the sides of the tunnels allow patterns of light inside allowing you to see the shape of various constellations of Draco, Perseus, Columba, and Capricorn.

 Tetzlaff Peak (6,267 ft) is located in the West Desert in the Silver Mountain Range, northeast of Wendover, UT.
 It is an obscure peak, meaning that hardly anyone has hiked it because of its location, it can be somewhat hard to get to the TH, and simply because no one has heard of it.
 It's not the tallest peak in the Silver Mountains (Graham Peak is the tallest) but it's definitely a worthy peak to bag.
 It's perfect for summiting in the winter months when avalanche danger is high in the Wasatch Mountains, and you are looking to escape hiking in snow.
 The peaks in the Silver Mountains offer no trail, no shade, and no water, so hiking here in Winter is not as harsh.
 I highly recommend you don't hike this area in Summer when the temperatures are extremely hot.